A Variational Framework for the Complexity of PDE Solutions: Introduction

 Classical analyzes of computability and complexity of PDEs have primarily addressed equations admitting closed-form solutions \cite{Pour-El1997-br, Weihrauch2006-cp, bacho2023complexityblowupsolutionslaplace}.
 However, for most PDEs arising in real-world applications, such explicit solutions are unavailable \cite{Evans2022-ig, Trefethen2000-su}, motivating the development of new frameworks to study their computability and complexity.
 Recent advances in variational methods, especially least-squares formulations \cite{Los2023-jo, Cai2020-js}, offer a flexible framework that has already shown success in nonlinear, high-dimensional, and even discontinuous problems \cite{Hu2024-sy, Cardona2023-ma, Suarez2025}.

 In this work, we leverage the gradient flow associated with least-squares variational formulations \cite{Ghoussoub2004-ou, Ambrosio2008-qd} to develop a novel framework for analyzing the computability and complexity of PDE solutions.
 Our approach establishes a direct link between the complexity of solving a PDE and the convergence rates of its discrete gradient flow.
-This connection relates structural properties of the PDE operator—such as coercivity, ellipticity, and convexity—to the complexity class of its solutions, thereby extending existing results to a much broader class of PDEs.
-Moreover, it establishes a relation between the loss of regularity of the PDE solutions with the complexity blowup, where polynomial-time input data produce solutions with super-polynomial complexity \cite{bacho2023complexityblowupsolutionslaplace}.
+This connection relates structural properties of the PDE operator, such as coercivity, ellipticity, and convexity, to the resulting complexity class of its solutions, thereby extending existing results to a broader class of PDEs.

+The computability and complexity statements obtained in this framework are representation and discretization-dependent, relying on an effective representation of functions via convergent sequences of polynomials generated by a particular discrete gradient flow.
+Within this setting, complexity is characterized through the rate of convergence of such effective polynomial approximations and the associated computational cost of constructing them.
+Moreover, the framework establishes a relation between the loss of regularity of PDE solutions and complexity blowup, where polynomial-time input data produce solutions with super-polynomial complexity \cite{bacho2023complexityblowupsolutionslaplace}.
+A detailed discussion of the scope of the results and their implications for computability and complexity within our variational framework is provided in Subsection~\ref{subsec:Scope}.

 To sketch the main idea of the method presented in this paper, we consider a variational loss, over the domain $\Omega\subseteq \mathbb{R}^d$, of the form

 with $\mathcal{N}:H^k(\Omega)\rightarrow H^a(\Omega)$, $f\in H^a(\Omega)$, and $g\in H^s(\partial\Omega)$.
 The minimizer of $\eqref{eq:PDE_loss_int}$ solves